The North Face apologises for Wikipedia stunt

 It then had someone go in and edit the Wikipedia entries for those locations, swapping out the exiting photos for North Face ones - knowing full well that whenever a budding tourism searches for pictures of a location, a Wikipedia images is often at the top of the list.

-The jape succeeded - at least in terms of getting photos of getting The North Face photos to the top of search results, without having to pay Google a penny for Ad Words.
+The jape succeeded - at least in terms of getting The North Face photos to the top of search results, without having to pay Google a penny for Ad Words.

 But then the backlash began.